 “This is the first confirmed successful assault in modern warfare conducted exclusively by unmanned platforms,” the brigade added.
 They showed how their robots were able to reclaim positions “that had twice resisted adjacent units” thanks to their precisely planned robotic assault.

-Fu Qianshao, a Chinese military affairs expert, told the Global Times that unmanned systems like drones and robots can cause extreme psychological stress for soldiers on the battlefield.
+Fu Qianshao, a Chinese military affairs expert, told the Global Times about unmanned systems.
+He said drones and robots can cause extreme psychological stress for soldiers on the battlefield.

-“When troops see robots advancing, even after they destroy some units, more just keep coming.
-The robots don’t stop, they don’t fear death, and this relentless advance can make soldiers think surrender is their only option,” Fu explained.
+Fu explained, “When troops see robots advancing, even after they destroy some units, more just keep coming.
+The robots don’t stop.
+They don’t fear death.
+This relentless advance can make soldiers think surrender is their only option.”

-This Ukrainian mission stands out because unmanned systems were not just supporting human soldiers—they led the entire offensive operation.
-While drones and robots have been used in past wars for reconnaissance, logistics, and bomb disposal, this is the first reported case where they replaced human troops in direct combat.
+This Ukrainian mission stands out for a key reason.
+Unmanned systems did not just support human soldiers.
+Instead, they led the entire offensive operation.
+Past wars used drones and robots for reconnaissance.
+They also used them for logistics and bomb disposal.
+However, this is the first reported case where unmanned systems replaced human troops in direct combat.

-Ukraine’s experimental “DEUS EX MACHINA” drone company designed and executed the mission.
-The operation was seen as a success both tactically and symbolically.
-Ukraine has not shared the number of Russian troops captured or the exact location of the engagement, but the mission’s impact goes beyond numbers.
+Ukraine’s experimental “DEUS EX MACHINA” drone company designed the mission.
+The same company also executed it.
+The operation succeeded both tactically and symbolically.
+Ukraine has not shared the number of Russian troops captured.
+It has also not revealed the exact location of the engagement.
+Nevertheless, the mission’s impact goes beyond numbers.

 Ukraine has been rapidly developing its drone and robotics programs.
-Facing disadvantages in manpower and heavy weaponry, Kyiv has turned to low-cost FPV drones, autonomous ground vehicles, and AI-guided systems to level the playing field.
-These technologies have already proven effective for reconnaissance and disrupting supply lines, and now they are being used in direct assaults.
+The country faces manpower and heavy-weaponry disadvantages.
+Therefore, Kyiv has turned to low-cost FPV drones.
+It also uses autonomous ground vehicles and AI-guided systems.
+These tools help level the playing field.
+These technologies have already proven effective for reconnaissance.
+They also work well for disrupting supply lines.
+Now, Ukraine is using them in direct assaults.

 So far, Russian authorities have not commented on Ukraine’s claims.
 Only a few Western media outlets, including the UK’s Daily Express and Germany’s DW, have reported on the operation.
 The Ukrainian brigade has also released a video allegedly showing parts of the mission, but independent verification is still pending.